aar0m/aar0m.github.io/essays/reflect-software-eng.md

 Once I let go of my ego and gained more hands-on practice with UI frameworks, namely [ReactJS](https://react.dev/), I began to understand its various benefits and how to still retain some fine customization capabilities.
 Specifically, I learned how frameworks and templates are essential in a real-world development environment as they allow for quick prototyping and fast feature testing without programmers being bogged down with writing boilerplate code.
 This combined with cascading style sheets allow for rapid development with a decent amount of personalization.
 Moreover, UI frameworks can provide additional structure to projects and inherently provide cohesion for an entire project.
 Certain frameworks like React Bootstrap are especially helpful in simplifying the spatial layout of an application.

-A fantastic example demonstrating this shortened development time is a project where I (_somewhat_) accurately recreated the homepage aesthetics (pictured top) of an existing website (pictured bottom) within a single day.
+A fantastic example demonstrating this shortened development time is a project where I (_somewhat_) accurately recreated the homepage aesthetics (pictured left) of an existing website (pictured right) within a single day.
 Though it did not have all the technical functionality, I believe that recreating the aesthetics of a fleshed out homepage in a short timeframe exemplifies how UI frameworks directly facilitate the web development process.

 <div class='row align-items-start'>
   <div class='col'>